fastlabel/fastlabel-python-sdk/README.md

 In the case of a task divided under the following conditions.

-dataset slug: image
+Dataset slug: image
-object name: cat.jpg
+Object name: cat.jpg
-split count: 3×3
+Split count: 3×3

 Objects are registered in the data set in the following form.